Biographies of Presenters (Listed Alphabetically)

 Nick Greiner

-Sibil Greiner
+Sibil Mae Greiner

 Sibil Mae attended her first FF in 2016.
 Like a phoenix, she has risen from the ashes of alcoholism and personal tragedy to transition and live authentically.
 Sibil, along with her son Nick, have done parent/child transition workshops and more recently college talks before a class of future Occupational Therapists.
 You will find her to be an outgoing social butterfly who will welcome you with open arms and an open heart.
-As a recovering alcoholic, she is in service to help people with their addictions and to help others recognize their own potential in living an authentic life.
+She is also the volunteer coordinator during TransWeek.
+As a Life and Health Coach, she is in service to help others with their addictions, life changes and to help others recognize their own potential in living an authentic life.
+Sibil serves as Treasurer on the ITEO Board of Directors.

 Lauren Kong